adamhlzhu/ecs273-26s/README.md

 ## Overview

-This project visualizes stock data using React + Vite.
+This project visualizes stock data using React + js.
 It includes:
 - A line chart of stock prices over time
 - A news list showing articles for each stock
 - A t-SNE scatter plot showing raw and latent embeddings